fdelbos/colle/README.md

 });
 ```

-A injector to print the counter
+A injector to print the counter.

 ```
 colle.set("print", ["counter"], function(counter) {